rouskinlab/dreem/dreem/aggregate/README.md

 Contributor: Yves Martin

 ## Purpose
-The bitvectors are turned into a json file that will contain the key information for the bitvector, plus additional information such as per-sample content, per-construct content, RNAstructure prediction.
+The bitvectors are turned into a json file that will contain the key information for the bitvector, plus additional information such as per-sample content, per-reference content, RNAstructure prediction.

 - If library.csv is an input, splits the reads into sections
 - If clustering.json is an input, splits the reads into clusters
-- Aggregates the bitvector by counting for each construct
+- Aggregates the bitvector by counting for each reference
   - number of mutations per residue across reads
   - histogram of number of mutations per read
   - base coverages per residue across reads